mb0/xelf-go/doc/modules.md

 a setup hook that is called once to add themselves to a program environment.

 A loader environment adds module awareness to the [program environment](./prog_env.md) and provides the foundational specs to interact with modules.
-The loader env has a user supplied list of loaders and a cache of loaded modules.
+The loader env has a user supplied list of loaders.
 The loader implementations loads module file sources for specific protocols.
-The raw input is then evaluated and cached by the loader env.
-Source modules are evaluated in isolation of any loading program.
+The raw input is then evaluated and cached by the loader.
+Source mods are evaluated in isolation of any loading program.
 All module dependencies are then registered with the loading program.

 The basic module and file data structures are part of exp package.
 Every program environment stores a module file with reference to used and declared modules and resolves qualified module symbols.